Cooking technique: tofu

 This article was originally published in June 2013

 Tofu’s neutral flavor makes it a wonderfully versatile ingredient.
 Enjoy it marinated, baked, grilled, stir-fried, sautéed or used in sandwich fillings, dips, soups and desserts.
 As anyone who likes tofu will tell you, it’s all about the preparation.

 Choose the right tofu for your dish

-Delicate and just right in simple dishes such as a breakfast scramble, smoothies and baked goods.
+Delicate and just right in simple dishes, such as a breakfast scrambles, smoothies and baked goods.

-Light, smooth and lovely in puddings, desserts, smoothies, and in soups (to add creaminess).
-A perfect non-dairy substitute for cream, mayonnaise, sour cream or yogurt in dips and sauces.
-Try it in our Silken Tofu and Berries Dessert Sauce.
+Light, smooth and lovely in puddings, desserts, smoothies and in soups to add creaminess.
+A perfect nondairy substitute for cream, mayonnaise, sour cream or yogurt in dips and sauces.
+Try it in PCC Vegan Chocolate Mousse.

 Transform into deliciousness

 Most often, you’ll want to drain tofu before using.
 If you’re using silken tofu, scoop what you need from the container.
 For all other varieties, press out excess water between paper towels.
 The drier the tofu, the more flavor it can absorb.
 Once open, use your tofu within 2 to 3 days and keep it covered in fresh water.

 - You can infuse a lot of flavor into tofu simply by marinating it.